 A little-noticed feature of the estimable NY Law Journal is the advice column for judges entitled “Judicial Ethics” nestled in the back pages between “Recent Developments in Scaffolding Law” and “Limited Liability Entities.”
 If you liked “Dear Abby” you’ll find this column irresistible.
 Here’s a sample:

-1) A judge who provided funeral services to an attorney asks if he or she should disqualify him or herself whenever the attorney appears in court [we’re not making this up].
+1) A judge who provided funeral services to an attorney asks if he or she should disqualify him or herself whenever the attorney appears in court [this was a real question].

 Answer: A judge may engage in outside employment provided that it does not create the appearance of impropriety or interfere with his or her judicial functions.
 The fact that the attorney continues to appear in court after his funeral suggests that he was not fully dead at the time, which might be perceived as reflecting on the judge’s competence as an undertaker.
 On the other hand, if the attorney was fully dead, his subsequent appearances in court might indicate an impairment in the judge’s functioning.
 Next time the attorney appears in court, the judge should disclose to the parties that he did, in fact, bury the attorney to the best of his or her ability and assure them that this will not affect his or her ability to bury more attorneys in the future.